kearutherford/HubbardBrookForestAnalytics/README.md

     Must be set to either “by_tree”, “by_plot”, or “by_size”.
 The default is set to “by_plot”.

+*Note: For plots without trees, species should be set to NONE.
+Watershed, year, plot, elev_m, and exp_factor columns shoudl be filled in as appropriate.
+And all tree-level variables (status, vigor, dbh_cm) should be NA.*

 ### Outputs

 A dataframe.
 The columns of the output dataframe depend on the results